TABLE OF CONTENTS

 Opening a jet charter merchant account may prove to be a difficult task for your startup business.
 Your clients want to pay but they look for ways that are convenient for them.
 If you do not accept credit cards, they may turn to another provider.
 But this is not as easy as it sounds.

 You need a merchant account for jet charter tailored to the needs of your business.
 Do you want to accept mobile phone orders?
 You got it.
-Looking to provide ACH options on top of your payment gateway?
+Looking to provide ACH options through your payment gateway providers?
 They have you covered.

 Once you find a merchant account provider that fulfills all of your needs, the next step is the application.
 They will need to know your business inside and out in order to apply you with the appropriate bank.